When A Friendship Ends, When Love Extinguishes

-For men, they value their family or partner more than their friends for the “place of solace” to find intimacy and deeper closeness with their partners, not their friends.
+For men, they value their family or partner more than their friends.
+Hence, men find intimacy and deeper closeness with their partners, not their friends.

 Maybe that’s why, on average, the personal impact of friendship for women tends to be more intense.

 Find out how Friends Share Our Burdens and Increase Our Happiness

 How to deal with the end of a friendship

 One friendship can’t take the place of another.
 This is something you need to understand.
 Letting go of friendship means knowing how to turn the page and move forward.